alejandropg/gitlab-members/README.md

 As you can see you have to pass your `<personal-access-token>` to access to the GitLab API.
 You can create a specific one in <https://gitlab.com/profile/personal_access_tokens>.

-The second argument is the complete path name of the root group thar you want to inspect.
+The second argument is the complete path name of the root group that you want to inspect.

 For example in a hierarchy like: